Huandacareo, Michoacán: The town

 The town of Huandacareo is a small rural community on the northwest side of Lake Cuitzeo.
 Although rural is it only 48 km from the state capital of Morelia and close to other, larger communities such as Cuitzeo and Chucándiro.

 The town itself is oriented east-west, centered on a main plaza.
 On the west side of the plaza is the San Jeronimo parish church, a rustic structure which was extensively renovated in the late 20th century.
 Its atrium contains a large atrium cross which was sculpted by indigenous hands in the colonial period, possibly those who created the atrium cross at the nearby church in Capacho, with its flower motifs and depiction of arms.
 On the north side of the plaza is a church where they venerate a Christ figure called the Señor del Amparo, made from joined corn stalks.

-On January8th, the town celebrated the defeat of the band of highway robber J. Inés Chávez, who tried to sack the town during the Mexican Revolution.
+On January 8, the town celebrated the defeat of the band of highway robber Inés Chávez García, who tried to sack the town during the Mexican Revolution.
 It is celebrated with fireworks, amusement rides, food, music and more.
 The town's patron saint, Saint Jerome, is celebrated in September.
 Beginning on the 28th, a dance is held all night.
 The following day, the image of the saint is carried in procession to nearby communities such as Tupátaro, Tupatarillo and San José Cuaro, before being returned to Arroyo Blanco to be housed in its chapel.
 This is then followed by a novena, or nine days of prayer.

 The seat's main economic activities are tourism, agriculture and livestock.